bwmatter/victor-to-do/README.md

 ## Product Sub Categories
 (5x Calculators, 3x Desk Orgs, 3x Office Accessories, 4x Standing Desks)

-- These category pages have full width hero images.
-- These images all need to be produced and added to the website.
-(It's all placeholders at this point).

 ## Search Popup/Search Results page